 You can also send event, delivery, and response updates to your application at any endpoint URL you choose.

-How to set up a webhook configuration
+Set up a webhook configuration

 After you give your configuration a name and description, type a name to use when sending alerts (so you can easily tell which configuration or integration the alerts are from), and add all of the users and groups you want to be notified.